jgcfyidev/jgcfyi/content/5-Tools.md

 > [!info]- A Note on Terms
 >
->In the discussion of these technologies, I'll try to use plain (<a href="https://web.archive.org/web/20240813162111/https://bank.dev/vox#:~:text=By%20inventing%20new,without%20any%20connotations." target='_blank' rel='noopener noreferrer'>if uncommon</a>)
+>In the discussion of these technologies, I'll try to use plain (<a href="https://web.archive.org/web/20240813162111/https://bank.dev/vox#:~:text=By%20inventing%20new,without%20any%20connotations." target="_blank" rel="noopener noreferrer">if uncommon</a>)
 >language instead of terms like 'crypto', not only for the sake of those
 >who are unfamiliar with the language of '<a href="https://www.coindesk.com/learn/getting-started-with-crypto-twitter/" target='_blank' rel='noopener noreferrer'>crypto twitter</a>'
 >but also because many in the field have been made